Home > OXF Holliers

 The first will is of immediate interest because Zachariah is a distinctive name from the Deddington group, so it doesn't take long to realise that Joseph must have been the 15th and last child of William Hollier and Anne Stilgoe of Deddington.
 Eight of Joseph's siblings seem to have died young.
 I have always speculated that Joseph would have been the one who married Sarah Manning at Deddington in 1757.
 A Sarah Hollier was buried at Deddington on 26th March 1784, so it would appear that Joseph wasted little time before marrying again at South Weston on the 23rd June.
 Joseph seems to have been buried in Deddington on 6th Jan 1790 and it seems likely that his second wife Elizabeth is the Elizabeth Hollier shown as being buried in Deddington on 11th April 1799, aged 59 being described as 'of Islop, South Weston'.
 This sequence of events seems to provide the long-sought-after link between the two main groups of Oxfordshire Holliers.
 A 1789 census of South Weston includes Joseph Hollier and his wife, describing him as Mr Cooper's farmer.
 In fact, 'Mr Cooper' was Thomas Cooper, Esq, Lord of the Manor of South Weston.
 Joseph was appointed as his gamekeeper in 1781.

-A little bit more speculation seems to have provided a probable solution.
+A good deal of analysis and speculation seems to have provided a probable solution.
 In 1788 we see a burial at Lewknor of a Martha Hollier.
 Could this be the former Martha Coles who married William Hollier in 1742 at Deddington?
 This William seems likely to be the son of William and Ann born 1720, an elder brother of Joseph, Zachariah and Robert described above.
 As William and Martha married in 1742, they would be the right age to have had a son William in 1748.
 One possible candidate is William born 1747 in Bicester, son of William.
 No mother is mentioned, but his younger sister was called Martha, so the mother might well have been as well.
 Another sister was called Anne.
 So she might match the Ann who had an illegitimate daughter Elizabeth Groves Hollier baptised at Lewknor in 1769 - the earliest Hollier event in that parish.
 The daughter Martha might also be the Martha Hollier who married William Tayler in Lewknor in 1777; the marriage being witnessed by William Hollier and Joseph Hollier.
 It all fits nicely, but the problem is that just outside Bicester is Launton, where a William Hollier married Tabitha Cross in 1768 and had children Mary and William.
 It appears that this William died in Launton in either 1797 or 1821 and Tabitha in 1833.
 If this Launton family is from William of Bicester, then William of Bicester cannot be the one at South Weston.
 Should this idea be rejected or not?
+On the one hand, Bicester and Launton are very close, but on the other, the names and dates of the family at Bicester link so closely to the family later at Lewknor, that on balance, this seems more likely.
+But we must keep an open mind if other evidence comes to light.

 Note that there were two William Holliers who married in 1781.
 William of Lewknor married Jane Messenger, while William of South Weston married Mary Fuller.
-According to Angela Carter, William of Lewknor's wife, Jane Messenger, was born in 1743, so some 10 years older than him.
+According to Angela Carter, William of Lewknor's wife, Jane Messenger, was born in 1743, so about 4 years older than him, but more likely that the 10 years which would be implied had we accepted the 1753 date for William's birth.

 Another Oxfordshire line was that at Thame.
 John Hollier married Mary Edoe at Watlington in 1781 and had 12 children, most of whom died young.
 John was a lawyer (his own obituary of 1820 and several obituaries of his children in Jackson's Oxford Journal refer to him as an attorney), as was his son John (1784-1855), frequently referred to as a solicitor.
 Recently, a marriage settlement of 1785 was brought to my attention.
 In this, the parties are described thus in the citation: